-The company's loss for the financial year was £1,362,000 (2022: loss of £286,000), which was driven by the movement in the impairment of intercompany loans.
-This is a non-cash movement and due to a deterioration of credit spreads for the company since March 2022.
+The company's profit for the financial year was £222,000 (2023: loss of £1,362,000), which was primarily driven by the movement in the inter company loans impairment reversal in the year.
+This is a non-cash movement and due to an improvement of credit spreads for the company since March 2023.